-The estimation of expected credit losses ("ECL") in stage 1 and stage 2 continues to be a discounted probability-weighted estimate that considers certain distinct macroeconomic factors which are estimated reasonably based on the current economic conditions.
+The estimation of expected credit losses ("ECL") continues to be a discounted probability-weighted estimate that considers certain distinct macroeconomic factors which are estimated reasonably based on the current economic conditions.
 There is an element of significant judgement to design and weigh macroeconomic scenarios, forecast macroeconomic variables and assess for significant increase in credit risk.